happyarmadillo/wildix-evaluagent-webhook/README.md

 ### Changing the Webhook Data Mapping

-If the Wildix payload structure changes in the future, or if you want to adapt this function for a completely different service (e.g., Twilio, RingCentral), you only need to edit one section of `api/webhook.js`.
+If the Wildix payload structure changes in the future, you only need to edit one section of `api/webhook.js`.

 Locate the **"Data Mapping"** block at the top of the `app.post` function.
 You must update the paths to point to the correct data in the new payload.